 I’ve always been deeply interested in the ways that people have historically structured their lives and environments.
 And being in my own home all day through this period of pandemic sheltering, and focusing so much on my domestic realm, has reinvigorated my interest in this subject.
 I currently have three books on my desk that together are an incredible compendium of human nature, as well as the culture that we have manifested from our hopes, dreams, and desires.
 Each of these books covers a different time period, from the distant past, to the time when our country was being formed, to today’s contemporary culture.

 • Sapiens: A Brief History of Humankind by Yuval Noah Harari, Oxford: Signal, 2014.

 Sapiens describes the evolution of homo sapiens and explains what makes us special enough to have out-survived our other homo species relatives.
 This book is on every bestseller list, and it’s popular for good reason – Yuval Harari winnows out the essentials of what makes homo sapiens unique (hint – a big part of it has to do with gossip), and he talks about the human construction of scripts and narratives that eventually lead to the construction of our capitalist state and invented entities such as corporations and money.

-Book 2 - Paradise Now: The Story of American Utopianism by Chris Jennings, New York: Random House, 2016.
+• Paradise Now: The Story of American Utopianism by Chris Jennings, New York: Random House, 2016.

 Paradise Now traces the origin, aspirations, and ultimate downfall of five American utopian movements: The Shakers, Owenites, Fourierists, Icarians, and Oneidans.
 This is the most fascinating book I’ve read so far on utopianism.
 It puts the utopian impulse into perspective – for instance, the early communal movements were as much about individual survival as they were about civic idealism.
 In the final chapter, Jennings breaks down how the Civil War led to the the downfall of larger utopian movements, and talks about how these early movements compare to the “back to the land” communes of the 1970s.